 Thanks to Rob Mast for providing the content for this informative blog summary of ultrasound guided hydrodistension techniques for frozen shoulders.
 Rob works in clinical practice in London both in the NHS and privately at Sonoscope.

-- What is hydrodistention?
+- What is an ultrasound guided hydrodistention?

 - Hydrodilatation, or hydro-distension, is an injection performed under ultrasound (or x-ray) guidance that aims to stretch the tight joint capsule.
 Local anaesthetic and steroid as well as saline is injected into the shoulder under pressure in an attempt to stretch the capsule and allow movement.
 Hydrodistention was first described by Andren and Lundberg (1965) who described the injection into the glenohumeral joint under x-ray guidance.

 - When is an ultrasound guided hydrodistention indicated for frozen shoulder?

 - Common practice (Lewis, 2015) suggests that in the early stages where pain > stiffness, corticosteroid injection should be tried.
 Once the pain is less severe Hydrodistension could be tried in order to regain ROM.
 This is because hydrodistension is thought to be more uncomfortable than steroid injection and therefore it is not advocated in the early stages.

 - However a recent (Meng-Ting Lin et al 2018) systemic review and network analysis, found that distension yielded better ER improvement in the short to medium term <6/12 .
 The earlier stage groups (< 6/12 Hx) showed better response to distension than to steroid injection in terms of ER improvement in the medium term.
 The superior efficacy of distention over steroid injection was not observed in the later stage group.

 - Does the capsule need to be ruptured?